perfectra1n/volsync/docs/usage/kopia/kopiamaintenance.rst

 **maintenanceFailures** (*integer*)
    Count of consecutive maintenance failures.

+**lastManualSync** (*string*)
+   Set to the last spec.trigger.manual value when manual maintenance completes.
+   Used to track completion of manual triggers.

 **conditions** (*[]Condition*)
    Current state observations of the maintenance configuration.
    Common conditions: Ready, Reconciling, Error.